jimmybentley/DSC180A-Methodology-5/index.md

 B07, Lindsey Kostas

-1) The applications of graph ML on FPGA and ASIC design was the most interesting part.
-Applying something I know to a new domain.
+1) The applications of graph ML on integrated circuits for different down-stream tasks was the most interesting part.

 2) Finding representative batches of subgraphs for optimal batch processing to reduce training time and compute resources used.